peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0036:
 Runtime: 4 ms, faster than 99.89% of C++ online submissions for Linked List Cycle.
 Memory Usage: 7.9 MB, less than 79.20% of C++ online submissions for Linked List Cycle.

+#0037:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Binary Tree Preorder Traversal.
+Memory Usage: 8.4 MB, less than 41.67% of C++ online submissions for Binary Tree Preorder Traversal.